 Therefore to simply put, from the second year of opening the PPF account to the sixth year, as a PPF account holder you can take a loan.

-However, the loan has to be repaid with interest at 2% per annum within 36 months, either in lump-sum or in instalments.
+However, the loan has to be repaid with interest at 1% per annum within 36 months over and above actual interest rate of PPF, either in lump-sum or in instalments.

 You can take a second loan against your PPF account before the end of your sixth financial year, but your second loan can be taken only once your first loan is fully settled.

-The amount of withdrawal will be limited to 50% of the balance at credit at the end of the fourth year immediately preceding the year in which the amount is to be withdrawn, or the balance at the end of the preceding year, whichever is lower, as per the PPF rulebook.
+The amount of withdrawal will be limited to 50% of the balance at credit at the end of the fourth year immediately preceding the year in which the amount is to be withdrawn, or the balance at the end of the preceding year, whichever is lower, as per the Public Provident Fund Scheme, 2019.

 Thereafter, you can make one withdrawal per year.